DD2480-group7/Task3_report/README.md

   * Used for notifications to the system

 ## Requirements affected by functionality being refactored
+Name(ID)
+Title
+Description

 ### Req3:
-Requirements related to the functionality tageted by the refactoring:
+*Requirements related to the functionality tageted by the refactoring:
-(identified (by name(ID), title and description, and other optional attributes) and described in a systematic way)
+(identified (by name(ID), title and description, and other optional attributes) and described in a systematic way)*

 ## Existing test cases relating to refactored code